rhx/SwiftCogl/README.md

 ### Known Issues

- * When building, a lot of warnings appear.
-This is largely an issue with automatic `RawRepresentable` conformance in the Swift Standard library.
-As a workaround, you can turn this off by passing the `-Xswiftc -suppress-warnings` parameter when building.

  * The current build system does not support directory paths with spaces (e.g. the `My Drive` directory used by Google Drive File Stream).
  * BUILD_DIR is not supported in the current build system.